zenah12/TreadmillingEvo/README.md

 The main evolution algorithm runs in main.cpp that tracks the filament size and position of all bound subunits.
 For a given set of parameters the algorithm computes a mean value for the filament length. the parameters are then mutated and a new mean length is computed.
 Then a selection step determines whether the new parameters are accepted or not.
 The process continues until the mean length is within a window of the target.

+Global.hpp contains definitions of contants and global parameters used in the program.

 Filaments.cpp and Filaments.hpp contain functions that update the filament state using the Gillespie scheme.

 Evolution.cpp and Evolution.hpp contains functions that impose mutation on paremeters and selection.